 Church Linens and Altar Linens: Lavabo Towel

 Altar linens and church linens are some of the many details that go unnoticed in the world of religion and churchgoers.
-While there is definitely nothing wrong with that as the majority of us are generally more so focused on the bigger picture idea of church and religion such as eternity and preaching the gospel.
+While there is definitely nothing wrong with it, the majority of us generally focus more on the bigger picture idea of church and religion, such as eternity and preaching the gospel.

-But now and then it can be a bit refreshing to take a step back and find something that is usually passed over entirely and learn more about it and where it fits within the grand scheme of things.
+But now and then, taking a step back and discovering something usually passed over entirely can be a bit refreshing.
+It allows one to learn more about it and understand where it fits within the grand scheme of things.

-This article in particular aims to do just that, we will be taking a look at the category of church linens that are used for specific ceremonies like say a purification ceremony.
+This article, in particular, aims to do just that.
+We will take a look at the category of church linens used for specific ceremonies, such as a purification ceremony.

 What is a Lavabo Towel?